blender/cycles/BUILDING.md

     git clone https://projects.blender.org/blender/cycles.git
     cd cycles

-By default older precompiled libraries need to be used, for compatibility with older VFX platforms and TBB.
+At the moment, when using USD from the USD repository, Cycles will build without OSL and NanoVDB support.
-Download the libraries and build pointing to the USD directory like this.
+To build Cycles, download the Cycles dependency libraries and point CMake to the USD directory like this.

-    make update_legacy
-    cmake -B ./build -DPXR_ROOT="<path to USD install>" -DWITH_LEGACY_LIBRARIES=ON make

-When using a newer VFX platform and USD was built with `--onetbb`, do this instead:

     make update
     cmake -B ./build -DPXR_ROOT="<path to USD install>"